-My family is locked in a battle in which we are far out powered by the government.
+My family is locked in a battle in which we are far outpowered by the government.
 We continue our efforts to convince our government that Lou’s death meets the hostile death definition, as he was killed by an enemy.
-To date our government refuses to acknowledge this, or to award Lou the Purple Heart he so earned and which comprises a hefty dose of his legacy.
+To date, our government refuses to acknowledge this or to award my husband Lou Allen the Purple Heart he so earned and which comprises a hefty dose of his legacy.
 But this steady denial, though heartbreaking, is largely soothed by the extraordinary gestures of two Vietnam Veterans.
-Learn more about our cause here

 In independent events, two Vietnam Veterans who heard of Lou’s death and the circumstances surrounding it gave me their own Purple Hearts in honor of Lou.

 Read that again, slowly this time.
-And think about it; two young men deployed to Vietnam, and suffered injuries for which they were awarded the Purple Heart.
-Those Purple Hearts represent their service, their experiences there, their blood spilt for our country, and memories they carry with them of those who did not make it home.
+And think about it; two young men deployed to Vietnam and suffered injuries for which they were awarded the Purple Heart.
+Those Purple Hearts represent their service, their experiences there, their blood spilled for our country, and memories they carry with them of those who did not make it home.
 Yet they offered that to me, as a sign of solidarity and affirmation that those who truly understand the meaning of that medal agree that Lou deserves the same.
-These gestures are the most profound gifts I have ever received, and strengthen me each day.
+These gestures are the most profound gifts I have ever received and they strengthened me each day.
 I look forward to the day I return these medals to these veterans as I hold Lou’s in my hand.